 The isolation in a primitive setting removes participants from the routines and patterns of their lives so that they can “re-create” themselves.
 They are given the opportunity to let go of old patterns that might no longer serve them.

-Our weekend incorporates physical, mental, and emotional tests.
+Our Rites of Passage Adventure Weekend (ROPAW) incorporates physical, mental, and emotional tests.
 These tests can help a boy discover inner resources that he may not have been previously aware of, thus helping him gain new self-respect and confidence.
 In our weekend events, the tests are challenging, but do not involve winning and losing, which we believe creates the potential for shame.
 Each boy has the opportunity to test himself in ways that build self-esteem and facilitate growth.

-Following our rite of passage adventure weekends the boys and young men who participated are honored for their accomplishments with a welcoming home ceremony and potluck feast.
+Following the ROPAW the boys and young men who participated are honored for their accomplishments with a welcoming home ceremony and potluck feast.

-We conduct two Rite of Passage Adventure Weekends per year—one in the spring and one in the fall.
+We conduct our Rite of Passage Adventure Weekends each year in the fall.